Alternative honey bee nutrition: Beyond sugar syrup

 The study included procedures of baseline sampling of 12 colonies of honeybees purchased as 3lb. packages from a reputable apiary.

 A sample of 50 bees collected in alcohol from each of the 12 hives was sent to the USDA Agricultural Research Service in Bethesda, Maryland to provide a baseline of Varroa, Nosema and trachial mites.
-During the course of this two year study, samples will be provided upon death (to the USDA) to monitor infestations of Varroa mites, Nosema and trachial mites.
+During the course of this two year study, samples will be provided periodically (to the USDA) to monitor infestations.
 Sticky boards, an Integrative Pest Management (IPM) method, were used for a five day period monthly on all hives to monitor Varroa mites.

 The 12 colonies are labeled “A-L” with the control hives randomly placed.
 The counting of mites by an unbiased individual (Technical Advisor, Dr. N. Ostiguy of Penn State University agreed to perform this) will present a double blind study.

-Each hive consists of (1) 9 frame deep for brood rearing and (1) 9 frame medium was used for surplus.
-Foundation will be plastic coated with beeswax .
+Each hive consists of (1) 9 frame deep for brood rearing and (1) 9 frame medium will be used for surplus.
+Foundation will be plastic coated with beeswax (Duragilt).
 Each hive contains 1 frame of drawn wax comb to allow the queen to begin laying right after installation.

 BEE HIVE LOCATION